UPDATED on Oct. 2, 2020

 You can get FOX, NBC, ABC, CBS and PBS in most cities around the U.S. I have been using an HDHomeRun tuner with a TV antenna to record most shows that I get free from over-the-air channels.

 If an antenna is out of the question, you can live stream FOX on a variety of streaming services that deliver live TV channels over the Internet.
 Streaming live TV online is pretty much going to replace cable TV and satellite TV at some point.

-Hulu with Live TV, YouTube TV, AT&T TV Now and Sling TV carry local FOX stations in a number of markets.
+Hulu with Live TV, YouTube TV, and Sling TV carry local FOX stations in a number of markets.
 Keep an eye out for FXX and Freeform if you choose a live streaming service because those channels also carry reruns of The Simpsons, according to TV Guide.